 No European city break is complete without a deep dive into the local culinary scene.

-Whether it’s a tapas crawl in Andalucia or one of Belgium’s famously strong beers, it’s all part of the experience.
-But which cities in Europe will most excite your tastebuds?
+Whether it’s a tapas crawl in Andalucia or a regal slice of chocolate cake in Austria, it’s all part of the experience.

 Venture on to the myriad of side streets to where locals devour mustard-covered sausages and huge bowls of sour beetroot soup.